datarefinery/API-PMH/README.md

 ### API-PMH Request Parameters

-limit = number of records to return in any one request, default 500 (although have to consider how this works with streaming)
+limit = number of records to return in any one request, (defaults to 500?)
+  (although have to consider how this works with streaming)

-page = page to get from the larger sequence
+page = page to get from the larger sequence (defaults to 0)

-fromdate = selectively harvesting, ISO8601 date/time or sub part thereof
+fromdate = selectively harvesting, ISO8601 date/time or sub part thereof (defaults to 2000-01-01T00:00:00 ?)

-fields = optional, will always default to all, but if implemented can be used to limit response to only include specific fields
+set = choose a set from those available (always defaults to 0) fields = optional, will always default to all, but if implemented can be used to limit response to only include specific fields